nterreri/thesis/report/chapter6.md

 # Conclusion

-This chapter reviews the project goals and aims, finally, the author expresses his thoughts on the project going forward, informed by a critical review of the open source tools used.
+This chapter reviews the project goals and aims, finally, the author expresses his thoughts on the project going forward.

+## Project Goals Review

+The goals and aims introduced in Chapter 1 are here reviewd.
 All references to "RQ" below refer to the requirements table in Chapter 3.

-## Project Goals Review

 - **Design and implement a chatbot architecture tailored to the issues surrounding software systems in healthcare (in particular around treatment of sensitive patient data)**